niteraven7/StrivvenMediaHiringProject/README.md

 # Part 1
 The first part of the project is to test your SQL skills.
 All the links you will need are provided below and all files are in the [Part1-SQL Folder](https://github.com/StrivvenMedia/HiringProject/tree/master/Part1-SQL).

-We have provided you with a [database backup]() which you will need to restore into [MSSQL 2017](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) instance.
-You will also probably want to install the Microsoft Management Studio application.
-This will allow you to run and test the SQL in an IDE like environment.
+We have provided you with a [schemas.sql file](https://github.com/StrivvenMedia/HiringProject/blob/master/Part1-SQL/schemas.sql).
+This file will contain all the table schemas we will be asking questions about.
+You can create the tables in either (MySQL or MSSQL).

-There is a file [`questions.sql`](https://github.com/StrivvenMedia/HiringProject/blob/master/Part1-SQL/questions.sql) that you will need to open and fill out.
-It contains questions that need to be answered, using the database backup provided.
+There is a file [questions.sql](https://github.com/StrivvenMedia/HiringProject/blob/master/Part1-SQL/questions.sql) that you will need to open and fill out.
+It contains questions that need to be answered, using the schemas provided.
 For example something like, please write a query that gets all the users with no email ordered by their first names descending.